swiftlang/swift-evolution/proposals/0000-count-and-contains-for-collection.md

 ## Detailed design

-### Kept generic
+### Generic approach

+While at first glance it might seem logical to allow only subsequences of `Self` as an argument, there are several significant negative aspects in such constraints.

+#### Allow Sequences with an equal element type
+* In the majority of cases, you would want to pass a sequence of the same type or `Element` type.
+Subsequences as types are rarely instantiated directly – predominantly, they are a result of calling methods.

+* Proccessing can result in complex types i.e `LazyFilterCollection<LazyMapCollection<Array<T>, T>>`.
+It is sensible to provide the ability to *also* use `[T]` and other simple types as a subsequence against these types, instead of leaving the user to wonder how to instantiate such a sequence, let alone a *subsequence*.
+A similar example would be using `[UInt8]` for `Data`.

 ### `StringProtocol` and naming

 The inspiration for generalizing `contains(other:)` to `Collection` originates from the existing [`StringProtocol.contains<T>(_ other: T)`](https://developer.apple.com/documentation/swift/stringprotocol/2923423-contains).
 The naming was considered as part of the plan to move the latter API to the Standard Library as a special case of the proposed method with minimum impact.
 This requires keeping the function's name and argument signature intact, which allows to seamlessly merge the existing and introduced APIs. `StringProtocol`'s `contains` is well optimized and fine-tuned for performant string processing.
-However, the implementation delegates to `CFString` from **Core Foundation**, which is predominantly written in C. For what it's worth, I suggest translating the implementation to Swift.
+However, the implementation delegates to `CFString` from **Core Foundation**, which is predominantly written in C. For what it's worth, I suggest providing a Swift translation implementation for `StringProtocol`.

 ### `Collection` default implementation

-**(*)** *If the provided subcollection is empty, the below implementations return `1` and `true` respectively.
+* If the provided subcollection is empty, the below implementations return `1` and `true` respectively.
 However, I understand this can be misleading and it is yet to be discussed which variant is most convenient.
 ### `count`

 <details>